 A reel expert can tackle anything.
 In today’s busy world of texts and Tweets, more and more individuals are taking up the art of fishing, an activity perfect for relaxation and reflection.
 There are a variety of stores and catalogs aimed at luring customers with flashy gizmos and gadgets.
 Before purchasing the latest rods and reels, however, amateur anglers require reliable equipment.
-Take a glance at the following fishing essentials and you’ll soon be hooked!
+Take a glance at the following fishing essentials from the guys over at New Braunfels Irrigation Repair and you’ll soon be hooked!

 1. A Fishing License The most important item in any fisherman’s tackle box is a fishing license.
 Each state maintains its own regulations regarding the sport as a way to help fund conservation programs such as habitat protection.
 Licenses are available for daily, annual, or lifetime durations and are effective at reservoirs, lakes, and other locations.